DateTime Data Type

 - Returns the number of available bytes.
 This is always 8.

 DateTime.UTCLocal As DateTime

 - Returns the current date and time in UTC.

 DateTime.Year As Int

 - Returns the current year.

-Some conversions are limited to one direction only.
+Some changes can be in one direction only.

 Dim foo As DateTime foo = @2013/12/11@10:09:08